richardschoen/iforgit/knowledge/github_remote_ssh_connect_existing_ifsrepo.md

                  COMMITOPT(*COMMITSYNC)
                  COMMENT(*DATEUSER)
 ```
-## Connecting an existing Local IFS Repository to GitHub
+## Scenario 2 - Connecting an existing Local IFS Repository to GitHub
 These are the steps to connect an existing local IFS based repository to a GitHub site and push the contents.

 This assumes your local Git repository was created before the remote repository.